-2 a.
-Is the region containing the sedoheptulose-1,7-bisphosphatase (SBPase) gene syntenic in all kinetoplastids?

-- Go to the "Select Tracks" section and turn on the track called "Syntenic Sequences and Genes".
+- a.
+Is the region containing the sedoheptulose-1,7-bisphosphatase (SBPase) gene syntenic in all kinetoplastids? - Go to the "Select Tracks" tab and turn on the track called "Syntenic Sequences and Genes".
 The browser is automatically updated with tracks you select.
 Note that this track contains multiple subtracks.

-- Return to the browser by clicking the "Browser" tab and zoom out to 20Kb. - What does this region look like? - What direction is the SBPase gene relative to the chromosome? - What genes are upstream and downstream of the SBPase? - Modify the subtracks to remove Leishmania and Crithidia species from the view.
-Click on the link 'showing 60 of 60 subtracks', wait for the popup and uncheck all Leishmania and Crithidia species.
+- Return to the browser by clicking the "Browser" tab and zoom out to 20Kb. - What does the synteny track look like this region look like? - Does SBPase appear to have orthologs in Leishmania?
+Leptomonas?
+Crithidia?

+- What direction is the SBPase gene relative to the chromosome? - What genes are upstream and downstream of the SBPase? - Modify the subtracks to remove all species apart from Trypanosoma from the view.
+Click on the link 'showing 70 of 70 subtracks', wait for the popup and uncheck all the species you do not want to see.
 Then click Change.